andHW/pig-pic/README.md

 and facilitate game synchronization across devices, such functionalities are not the primary focus of this project.

+Plus, it's great to have something that works offline.

 ## Credits

 The word lists are fetched from <https://randomwordgenerator.com/pictionary.php>.